Süddeutsche Zeitung Magazin

 Magazine articles are either imported from the print system or written originally in Livingdocs.
 The editor allows journalists an easy way to create content and see how it works on the web and on different devices.

 The developer team evaluated options.
 They needed a powerful and flexible editor, because web technology develops quickly, and to keep up their high editorial and technological standards, they needed to move at the same pace.
 A while ago, they therefore had agreed on a «microservice strategy» that requires important technological components to be updatable independently.
 Livingdocs with its modular approach provided a clear advantage over other content-creation systems running at the SZ publishing group, such as Apostrophe.
 Livingdocs empowers the customer to come up with their own mix of tools that best fits their needs.
 Livingdocs’ software components can be flexibly rearranged – either taken out, or enriched with custom modules.
 This allows customers to develop independently, and release faster and more efficiently.

 We could start running super quickly.

 The evaluation team arrived at two options: Either build their own system again, or use Livingdocs.
 The developers built a prototype and presented it to the editorial team next to Livingdocs.
 While the journalists liked both, the technical crew paced ahead.
-They were eager to have a working system as soon as possible – and thus voted for Livingdocs. «We could start running super quickly», Judith Kampl points out.
+They were eager to have a working system as soon as possible – and thus voted for Livingdocs. «We could start running super quickly», Judith Gerber points out.

 The journalists had a long wish list of features.
-Yet when they produced two magazine editions online in parallel to their normal workflow, it turned out that many features on the list could be skipped. «It’s actually impossible to describe a new workflow theoretically», says Judith Kampl. «People are always anxious to forget something.
+Yet when they produced two magazine editions online in parallel to their normal workflow, it turned out that many features on the list could be skipped. «It’s actually impossible to describe a new workflow theoretically», says Judith Gerber. «People are always anxious to forget something.
 The best way is to just try the new system in practice.»